fmohiudd/Cryptocurrencies/README.md

 #### **Using unsupervised machine learning**

 - **Reduce Dimensions:** We used dimension reduction using Principal Component Analysis (PCA) that took 98 attributes down to 3 Principal Components.
 PCA is a statistical technique to speed up machine learning algorithms when the number of input features (or dimensions) is very large.
 We had 98 dimensions in our data.
-PCA can reduce the number of dimensions by transforming the set of vaiables into a smaller one that contains most of the information in the original large set in terms of explaining variance.
+PCA can reduce the number of dimensions by transforming the set of variables into a smaller one that contains most of the information in the original large set in terms of explaining variance.
 We used the following steps to run the unsupervised machine learning (UML) following the instructions given by Module Challenge. (i) We used StandardScaler to standardize the features. (ii) We reduced the number of dimensions to three and named them **PC 1**, **PC 2**, and **PC 3**. (iii) We created a dataframe with the three PCA dimensions and used the index of the *crypto_df* dataframe (Fig 5).

 <img src = "images/pcs_df.png" width="400">